uswds/uswds-site/_components/page-templates/sign-in-create-account.md

 - **Use consistent, accurate language.** Use “sign in” or “sign-in”—depending on if it’s a verb (link in a call-to-action or button) or noun/adjective form (sign-in page)“.
 Don’t use “login” or “log in.”
 - **Explain why and how.** Let users know the value of accessing their account and provide context on their sign-in options.

 ### Components used in this template
+- Extended header with `.usa-nav` and `.usa-menu-btn` removed
+- Form controls
+- Grid
 - Buttons
 - Graphic list
 - Medium footer

+### Component definitions

+{:.usa-content-list}

+- **Graphic list:** The graphic list is used to showcase a number of related items and their respective images in a grid pattern.
+In this template, we have removed the grid classes.

 </div>
 </div>